PrathameshDhande22/Bloogo-App/README.md

   - Reduced the Words per minute for Estimate Reading Time
   - Added SearchBar in the Header and Implemented Search Home Page.
   - Implemented Recent Searches in the Search Home Page

+- **Day 20 - 7 August 2023**
+  - Implemented Search Page for Blog.
+  - Modification in Search page.
+  - Modification in Dashboard Page.
+  - Created the Place Holder for Blog Page.

 ## Future Work/Updates :